zhihua-zheng/EvaMO_UOSL_code/README.md

 [![DOI](https://zenodo.org/badge/287464756.svg)](https://zenodo.org/badge/latestdoi/287464756)

-**This repository contains the MATLAB scripts used in the paper "Evaluating Monin-Obukhov scaling in the unstable oceanic surface layer"**
+**This repository contains the MATLAB scripts used in the paper "Evaluating Monin-Obukhov Scaling in the Unstable Oceanic Surface Layer", J. Phys.
+Oceanogr., doi:10.1175/JPO-D-20-0201.1.**

 You can reach me at [zhihua@uw.edu](mailto:zhihua@uw.edu) for questions related to the usage of this code.